-Home aligners might be the ideal option for your unique circumstances, but they’re not the right choice for everyone, and it’s wise to familiarize yourself with the other treatments available.
-This way, if it turns out that you’re not a candidate for home aligners, or you simply like another treatment better, you’ll be aware of the pros and cons for each option.
+Home aligners might be the ideal choice for your unique circumstances, but they’re not the right solution for everyone, and it’s wise to familiarize yourself with the other treatments available.
+This way, if it turns out that you’re not a candidate for home aligners, or you simply like another treatment better, you’ll be aware of the pros and cons of each option.

 Typical treatment time for braces is around 16–18 months, but this time can be drastically decreased if treatment is only for a minor tooth gap.
 Some people can even achieve desired results within about six months, depending on the severity of the gap.
 The major drawbacks of braces are the high cost (typically around $5,000) and high visibility.

 Another highly effective tooth gap treatment, Invisalign offers similar results to braces, but without all the metal.
 The Invisalign system differs from home aligners because it’s administered completely by a dentist, not at home.
 This means that the dentist can modify your clear aligners with elastics or Invisalign’s “Smartforce” attachments to induce more nuanced tooth movements.

 Your dentist will also be able to address any underlying issues that may affect your treatment.
 That said, this extra face-time comes at a cost.
 Invisalign is often slightly more expensive than traditional braces and requires just as many scheduled trips to the dentist.